Muhammad: Origins of Islam:

 Muhammad’s Mindset

-With the advent of Quranic revelations, Jebara writes that Muhammad’s “confidence had returned” after a low period during which he was disillusioned by Meccan society and personal tragedies (the death of his son).
-Following the revelations, as predicted by Khadija’s cousin, Waraqa, Muhammad was persecuted and ridiculed, but he was able to counter that with a mindset that, Jebara writes, “combined …transcendent purpose, a distinctive positive attitude, and practical techniques for effective implementation.”
+In his book Muhammad, the World-Changer, Jebara writes that with the advent of Quranic revelations Muhammad’s “confidence had returned” after a low period during which he was disillusioned by Meccan society and personal tragedies (the death of his son).
+Following the revelations, as predicted by Khadija’s cousin, Waraqa Muhammad was persecuted and ridiculed, but he was able to counter that with a mindset that, Jebara writes, “combined …transcendent purpose, a distinctive positive attitude, and practical techniques for effective implementation.”

 Jebara continues to outline key features of these three aspects of the Muhammadan mindset, including the following (Jebara’s words are italicized):